R786P/Module-3-Preparing-Agentic-AI-for-Real-World-Use/app/README.md

-# 🤖 AAIDC Module 3: Production-Ready Multi-Agent Web App
+# 🤖 AAIDC Module 3: Preparing Agentic AI for Real-World Use

 > **A live web application that analyzes GitHub repositories using AI agents — deployed for the world to use!**